oltdaniel/ansible-my-servers/README.md

 ### `wireguard`

-> These aren't allo variables that can be used, see [the role defaults](./roles/wireguard/defaults/main.yml) for more options.
+> These aren't all variables that can be used, see [the role defaults](./roles/wireguard/defaults/main.yml) for more options.

+The main use case is to connect all the servers in the inventory together into a single VPN to have a private network across cloud providers.

 ```yml
 # Wireguard settings